 More than half of the population - disproportionately the indigenous population - lives in poverty.
 It suffers from considerable unemployment and precarious health care.
 The situation of young people is particularly worrying.
 The government almost exclusively supports primary schools, so that the state's educational opportunities are extremely limited after completion of primary school.
 Young people with limited financial resources have no access to vocational training or secondary school.
 Many primary school leavers therefore are at risk of slipping into drug and gang crime or prostitution.

-Support by the EEF
+Support from the EEF

 17,7 million inhabitants (estimate 2022)